Statistics list working as a personal trainer as the 18th most rewarding career in the United States.

-A cert in this category will require recertification every couple of years or so in order to remain current and knowledgeable.
+Personal training certifications require recertification every couple of years so you can remain current and knowledgeable.

-Some of the most popular and industry-accepted certifications come from the following:
+Some of the most popular and industry-accepted, best personal trainer certificates come from the following:

 Unlike a certification, which equips you mainly with theoretical know-how, vocational training delves into health and fitness prescription in a more nuanced way, giving you the skills to operate in all aspects of the trade as a trainer.

-Learning at a vocational college happens in-person with an expert in the fitness field guiding you through it all.
+Learning how to become a personal trainer at a vocational college pairs you with an expert in the fitness field guiding you through it all.

-Vocational colleges are sort of an in-between of certification and getting a college degree.
+Vocational colleges make up sort of an in-between of certification and getting a college degree.

 This is also true in the way they are priced, often coming in between $10k – $20k per course.